-Alison is an education consultant, lawyer, and parent.
-She has a keen understanding of the college landscape as well as New York City private schools and boarding schools.
+Alison is an educational consultant, lawyer, and parent.
+She has a keen understanding of the college landscape as well as boarding schools and New York City private schools.
 She has been an Alumni interviewer for Brown University for almost twenty-five years, and she has shepherded her three children through eight rounds of school applications, from nursery school all the way through college.
-After years of helping friends with their children’s school applications, and knowing how daunting and emotional the process of applying to schools can be, Alison recently decided to transition from a legal career to one in Independent Education Consulting.
+After years of helping friends with their children’s school applications, and knowing how daunting and emotional the process of applying to schools can be, Alison recently transitioned to a career in Independent Educational Consulting.
 She is currently working towards a Certificate in College Counseling from UCLA, and she is also a member of IECA, a professional organization for independent education consultants.

 Alison brings warmth and empathy to her practice, as she helps students and families navigate the complex process of applying to high school and college.
 She is able to connect with teenagers and adults alike, and is highly organized and an excellent listener.